Last Updated on July 1, 2020 by Scott Krager

 Even with all the technological advancements, the internet is still a network where many big servers are connected with each other through cables.

-These servers are spread on different locations, and this is server location comes in.
+These servers are spread on different locations, and this is where server location comes in.

 This is the reason why Paid VPNs provide you with a LOT of server locations.